 How to upload a Favicon to WordPress website

 As I said before, the Favicon should exist in the theme that you’re using in WordPress.
 Many WordPress themes come with an option to upload your new Favicon, but if you’re using the Genesis or any other themes, you can easily do the same, just follow my steps.

 You have two options to edit your theme files, the first is cPanel, which is the easiest one, and the second is an FTP.
 Let’s show you how to upload your favicon using cPanel, it’s the easiest and the fastest method.

 Login to your cPanel account or similar nomination for some hosting companies, and find your “File Editor” icon and click on it.
-Next, locate “wp-content” folder and open it as below:
+Next, locate the “wp-content” folder and open it as below:

 The last step will be deleting the default Favicon, and upload the new one with the same name always should be, favicon.ico, see the below:

-After all that, refresh your browser, or, delete the cache and you should see your blog or website custom Favicon appears at the top browser tab.
-And the most important, it will appear with every link bookmarked.
+After that, refresh your browser, or, delete the cache and you should see your blog or website custom Favicon appears at the top browser tab.
+And most important, it will appear with every link bookmarked.

 If you have a theme with a control panel, then, you don’t need to work with cPanel, just search on your theme control panel and settings.
-You will find an option that lets you easily upload your Favicon directly from WordPress dashboard, it’s easy and takes a few seconds.
+You will find an option that lets you easily upload your Favicon directly from the WordPress dashboard, it’s easy and takes a few seconds.